That1GuyShaq/Msc-Web-Design-and-Development/README.md

 ## API Endpoints

-## API Endpoints

 > All tenant-scoped routes require authentication.
-Prefix each path with your tenant domain or subdirectory (e.g. `https://your-app.com/{tenant}/…`).
+Each path will be prefixed with your tenant domain (e.g. `https://{tenant}your-app.com/…`).

 ---